fallen-icarus/cardano-options/README.md

 ### Proposal UTxO Actions

-Writers can create/update/close multiple Proposal UTxOse in a single transaction; each UTxO created can have different terms.
+Writers can create/update/close multiple Proposal UTxOs in a single transaction; each UTxO can have different terms.

 ##### Creating Proposal UTxOs